Hillaryhardy/odd-clickhouse-adapter/README.md

 ## ODD ClickHouse adapter

-ODD ClickHouse adapter is used for extracting datasets and and data transformers info and metadata from Yandex ClickHouse.
+ODD ClickHouse adapter is used for extracting datasets and data transformers info and metadata from Yandex ClickHouse.
 This adapter is implemetation of pull model (see more https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md#discovery-models).
 By default application gather data from ClickHouse every minute, put it inside local cache and then ready to give it away by /entities API.

 This service based on Python Flask and Connexion frameworks with APScheduler.